Ninpuu Sentai Hurricaneger: Space-Ninja Group Jakanja

-A peacock/evil clown-like trickster with an Owarai-type personality who replaces Chuuzubo, commanding the Mask Ninja Corps (仮面忍者群団, Kamen Ninja Gundan) who Wendinu revives into giants with a boomerang.
+A peacock/evil clown-like trickster with an Owarai-type personality who replaces Chuuzubo, commanding the Masked Ninja Corps who Wendinu revives into giants with a boomerang.
 When the Evil Force's coming approaches, Satarakura makes his moves during the final meteor shower by using the Jaykumu Gun created from Sargain's data to suck the energy out of people and extracting the rage and sadness for Tau Zant.
 Satarakura was stopped by the Earth ninjas but Tau Zant saves him to preserve the Jaykumu Gun as it fused to his arm and drained him of his own energy.
 Taking advantage Satarakura uses the energy of the Jakyumu Gun to overpower the ninjas and take their energy.
 Sandaaru arrives once the Jakyumu Gun's energy pack is full and takes it before attempting to kill Satarakura.
 Though Satarakura survives, his mask is broken and his mind shattered turning him into a hateful psychopath intent on killing both sides.
 It takes Tenkuujin's self-destruct to finally kill him.